 Are you looking for an AMAZING recipe for slime that works every time!
-We have that recipe for you, and we have even showed you how to make it live on Facebook.
-Our homemade slime recipe made with saline solution is a versatile, stretchy, and easy slime recipe you can do any time.
-Also a great UK slime recipe and Canadian slime recipe!
+We have that slime recipe for you.
+Our homemade slime made with saline solution is a versatile, stretchy, and easy slime recipe you can make any time.
+Also a great slime recipe UK and Canadian!

 AMAZING RECIPE FOR SLIME THAT KIDS LOVE!

-Our homemade saline solution slime recipe is absolutely versatile for both home and classroom use.
+Our slime recipe with saline solution is absolutely versatile for both home and classroom use.
 It will even work for UK slime recipes and Canadian slime recipes too.

 We do have all kinds of AWESOME slime recipes that include the popular fluffy slime, butter slime, floam slime, glow in the dark slime, and more!
 Click here to see them all.

-Although the two solutions work for making slime, they are not completely the same.
+Although both solutions work for making slime, they are not completely the same.
 They do contain some similar ingredients that are essential for making slime.
 These slime activators are what react with your PVA glue to form the slimy substance the kids all love!
-Read more about the science below!
+Read more about the science slime of below.

-The right slime activator solution or saline solution includes the ingredients boric acid and sodium borate.
+The right slime activator includes the ingredients of boric acid and sodium borate.
 Hopefully, it includes both but one or the other will work too.
-Take some time and read through the labels of the bottles in your store or order through our Amazon Affiliate links at the bottom of this page.
+Take some time and read through the labels of the bottles in your store.

 CHECK IT OUT: We made a dollar store slime kit using eye drops!